mozilla/addon-sdk/doc/module-source/sdk/system/events.md

 @param [event] {object}
   An optional object object with `data` and `subject` attributes.
   `data` refers to a string that you would like to pass through this event.
-  `subject` should refer to the actual actor of this event.
+  `subject` should refer to the actual actor/subject of this event (ie: the object emitting the event).
 </api>

 <api name="on">